vishnugupta/Group-Check-In/README.txt

 1. Developed and tested against PHP version 5.3.6.
 (There has been at least one reported issue with PHP 5.2.17)
 2. Must be a current Think Ministry, Inc. Enterprise level customer with valid API credentials.

+*** PRE-INSTALLATION NOTES ***

+If you install PHP on IIS 7+, please take the following additional step.

+Open IIS Manager and go to IIS -> PHP Manager
+Locate "PHP Settings", then click "Manage All Settings" Locate "short_open_tag" and change the value from "Off" to "On"

 *** Initial Configuration ***

 1. Place all files from the zip package into any directory you'd like